 Flow Interrupted: the ways teams in organizations are structured do not always reflect how the organization creates value (makes products/services).
 If you compare your org chart to how your people actually work, you may find many discrepancies.
 And that definitely harms the work process.

 Workflow in Action

 Limit WIP: WIP – work in progress – interrupts the workflow.
 Think about how many projects you can handle at once; then cut that number in half.
 And then, as Dignan says, if the number is more than seven, try again.

-An average employee attends 62 meetings a month, and many of them are a waste of time – and money, because workers could use that time more rationally.
+An average employee attends 62 meetings a month.
+Many of these are ultimately unproductive meetings: a waste of time and money, because workers could use that time more rationally.
 This is why our approach to meetings needs to change.

 Death to Status Updates: one of the most dysfunctional – yet very typical – meetings is when a team presents work to a boss, waiting for feedback.
 Usually leaders lack the context which “can lead to naïve questions at best and irresponsible recommendations at worst”.
 Instead, leaders should either join the workflow or become an advisor on request.

 Retrospectives: a team should have a chance to stop and think over what happened and what they can learn from it.
 Usually this doesn’t happen: the temptation to move on is very strong.

 Information is power, but we usually spend very little time on its architecture – on how we discover, store, and share it.
 You should also remember that information is not knowledge, and knowledge is not mastery.

 Transparency: in Evolutionary Organizations, employees have access to financial information like revenue and profit, and all relevant information is known to all whom it concerns.